nasa/Common-Metadata-Repository/search-app/api_docs.md

 ### Retrieve concept with a given cmr-concept-id

 This allows retrieving the metadata for a single concept.
 If no format is specified the native format of the metadata will be returned.
+All formats listed in the Extensions section above are supported.

     curl -i "%CMR-ENDPOINT%/concepts/G100000-PROV1"